 The book covers the highly eventful epoch starting in 1976, the year of television test patterns and township violence, and ends in 1994, with the birth of the so-called New South Africa.

 Storytellers never escape unscathed from their stories.
-They all left their mark on him, one way or another.
+They all left their mark on him, in one way or another.

 Even so, several people (notably my mother) have expressed amazement that he seems so “normal” after such an uproarious life.